Preventive Veterinary Care

-Parasite prevention—It’s extremely important to screen cats and dogs for parasites, not only for their health, but for your health as well.
+- It’s extremely important to screen cats and dogs for parasites, not only for their health, but for your health as well.
 If a pet becomes infected with certain types of parasites, it can lead to diseases that are transmittable to humans.
 That’s why, at Bay Country Veterinary Hospital, we recommend that dogs and cats have an intestinal parasite screening at least once a year, where a sample of your pet’s stool is sent out to a veterinary laboratory that specializes in this type of testing.
 We also suggest that pets be preventively dewormed at least annually.
 The intestinal parasite screening will enable us to identify specific parasites that need to be eradicated, while the preventive deworming will clear the intestinal tract of parasites that may not have been present in the initial sample.
 Based on risk of exposure in our area, Bay Country Veterinary Hospital recommends all dogs and cats be on monthly flea & tick prevention, year-round.
 In addition, we recommend that all dogs be on heartworm prevention, year-round.

 Dogs should have one additional test performed annually.
-This three-fold screening tests for heartworm disease, Lyme disease, and ehrlichia, the latter two of which are transmitted by ticks.
+It is a four-fold screening that tests for heartworm disease and three tick-borne diseases —Lyme disease, Ehrlichia, and Anaplasmosis.
 Our in-house veterinary laboratory processes this test, and the results are available at the conclusion of the appointment.

-Spaying and neuter services—Spaying or neutering your pet will provide many health benefits beyond preventing unwanted pregnancies.
+- Spaying or neutering your pet will provide many health benefits beyond preventing unwanted pregnancies.
 For females, these include a decrease in the risk of mammary cancer and the prevention of potentially life-threatening uterine infections (pyometra).
 For males, neutering aids in the prevention of testicular cancer and lessens the risk of prostatic disease.